bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/l/LiningMaterial_0mAA1gW8z7mevSgdceBIp5/Documentation.md

-The material of the lining for borehole wall stabilizing
+The material of the lining for borehole wall stabilizing.